louhisuo/qnap-homelab/intalling-docker-on-ubuntu.md

 # Installing Docker CE on Ubuntu 18.04 LTS server
 A short instruction how I make a clean installation of Docker CE and Docker Compose for my docker and kubernetes homelabs.
 See references section for inspiration and sources of know-how that have used to create this simple guide.

-(1) Remove old docker versions including their configuration files, in case any previous docker packages exist.
+(1) Remove any old docker versions including their configuration files.
+Also remove any previous images, containers, volumes, or customized configuration files.
+So if unsure, do not remove '/var/lib/docker' and use 'remove' apt option instead of 'purge'.

     $ sudo apt purge docker docker-engine docker.io containerd runc docker-compose

-    Remove any previous images, containers, volumes, or customized configuration files (optional step).
-    Have not tested myself, but 'purge' may wipe content of /var/lib/docker.
-So if unsure, use 'remove' in above step.
-    This step is to make sure nothing old is left behind.
     $ sudo rm -rf /var/lib/docker

 (2) Setup the official Docker CE repository (stable) for package management